bsahaj/shopping-store/README.md

 # shopping-store
 Basic e-commerce website

-Front end still in progress.
+Front-end and a few backend features still in progress.